ART AT THE VIC

 THE NEED: This exhibition engages the community with a vital interest in the

 forest as a work place, a home, a field of study, and a playground, as well as viewers who have never set foot in the woods.
 This work matters because everyone depends on the forest for oxygen, clean water, wildlife habitat, soil stability, timber, fuel, recreation, and for inspiration.
 Consider the forest products that are taken for granted: the frame of a home, intimate paper products, treasured photographs, the pencil and shopping list, the frame of an easy chair, the match, the kitchen cupboard, the coffee table and the books it holds.
 This is only the start of a thoughtful inventory.
 Viewing these paintings and poems can enrich an appreciation of the working of our forest landscape.
 It provokes conversations about stewardship and how we care for our home places and our community.

 December 10, 2016 through January 31, 2017

-    A Deeper Sense features work of local artists and include diverse media including watercolor, oil, fabric, mixed media, photography, video, and poetry.
-The installation is a collaboration between Paul Smith’s College students and local artists.
+A Deeper Sense featured work of local artists and include diverse media including watercolor, oil, fabric, mixed media, photography, video, and poetry.
+The installation was a collaboration between Paul Smith’s College students and local artists.
 During the fall 2016 semester, area artists and poets were invited to shadow young scientists in their ecological field studies, to learn about ecology, and to produce pieces aimed at capturing a feeling of connection with the land.
 These studies featured three projects: development of a land management plan for the Adirondack Mountain Reserve (Ausable Club); long-term monitoring of the Smitty Creek Watershed, located near St. Regis Mountain; and a study of factors that influence the distribution of black spruce and tamarack in the Adirondacks.

 January 4 through March 31, head to the VIC and discover our local artist’s interpretation of this installation’s “winter” theme.